ethersphere/bee-docs/docs/access-the-swarm/upload-and-download.md

 First, let's check to see if the API is running as expected...

 In order to upload your data to swarm, you must agree to burn some of your gBZZ to signify to storer and fowarder nodes that the content is important.
-Before you progress to the next step, you must [purchase an approriate batch of stamps](/docs/access-the-swarm/keep-your-data-alive)
+Before you progress to the next step, you must [purchase an appropriate batch of stamps](/docs/access-the-swarm/keep-your-data-alive)
 ```bash
 curl http://localhost:1633
 ```